 What opportunities for training and professional development has the project provided?

-If the project was not intended to provide training and professional development opportunities or the is nothing significant to report during this reporting period, state "Nothing to Report."
-Describe opportunities for training and professional development provided to anyone who corked on the project or anyone who was involved in the activities supported by the project.
-Training" activities are those in which individuals with advanced professional skills and experience assist others in attaining greater proficiency.
+If the project was not intended to provide training and professional development opportunities or there is nothing significant to report during this reporting period, state "Nothing to Report."

+Describe opportunities for training and professional development provided to anyone who worked on the project or anyone who was involved in the activities supported by the project.
+"Training" activities are those in which individuals with advanced professional skills and experience assist others in attaining greater proficiency.
 Training activities may include, for example, courses or one-on-one work with a mentor.
-"Professional development" activities essult in increased knowledge or skill in one's area of expertise and may include workshops, conferences, seminars, study groups, and individual study.
-Include participation in conferences, corkshops, and seminars not listed under major activities.
-Nothing to Report ow were the results disseminated to communities of interest? there is nothing significant to report during this reporting period, state "Nothing to Report." mere is noming significant to report during this reporting period, state-Nothing to Report.
+"Professional development" activities result in increased knowledge or skill in one's area of expertise and may include workshops, conferences, seminars, study groups, and individual study.
+Include participation in conferences, workshops, and seminars not listed under major activities.

+How were the results disseminated to communities of interest?

+If there is nothing significant to report during this reporting period, state "Nothing to Report."

 Describe how the results were disseminated to communities of interest.
-Include any outreach ctivities that were undertaken to reach members of communities who are not usually aware of these project activities, for the purpose of enhancing public understanding and increasing the terest in learning and careers in science, technology, and the humanities.
-Nothing to Report
+Include any outreach activities that were undertaken to reach members of communities who are not usually aware of these project activities, for the purpose of enhancing public understanding and increasing interest in learning and careers in science, technology, and the humanities.

 What do you plan to do during the next reporting period to accomplish the goals?

 If this is the final report, state "Nothing to Report."